 2. Wear comfortable clothes when traveling by air

-Flight times can last for hours and of course there’s not a lot of space to move around in the cabin.
+Flight times can last for hours and there’s not a lot of space to move around in the cabin.
 Be sure to wear comfortable light clothing and good walking shoes.
 A neck pillow and noise-canceling headphones will also add to your comfort.

 3. Carry a small pouch when traveling by air